Intern

 E-mail

-After obtaining his BSc in Biology at the University of Salamanca (Spain), Christian pursued a MSc in Biochemistry at the University of Geneva (Switzerland).
-During his MSc thesis at the Biomedical and Metabolomics Analysis Unit, he specialized in computational biology applied to biomarker annotation in untargeted metabolomics.
+After obtaining his BSc in Biology at the University of Salamanca (Spain), Christian pursued an MSc in Biochemistry at the University of Geneva (Switzerland).
+During his MSc thesis at the Biomedical and Metabolomics Analysis Unit, he specialised in computational biology applied to biomarker annotation in untargeted metabolomics.

-Christian's profound interest in bioinformatics led him to work as a bioinformatician at the Bioinformatics Support Unit, University of Geneva.
-Throughout a year, he was an integral part of the team, actively contributing to various projects that expanded his expertise in data analysis, with a specific focus on proteomics, bulk, and single-cell RNA-seq.
+Christian's profound interest in bioinformatics led him to work as a bioinformatician at the Bioinformatics Support Unit at the University of Geneva.
+Throughout the year, he was an integral part of the team, actively contributing to various projects that expanded his expertise in data analysis, with a specific focus on proteomics, bulk, and single-cell RNA-seq.

-In Febrary 2024, Christian embarked on a new journey by joining the Kretzschmar lab as a PhD candidate, driven by his passion for computational biology and a firm commitment to cancer research.
-His PhD project revolves around the computational analysis of transcriptomics data, aiming at identifying pivotal cancer hallmarks to enhance our understanding of the disease and ultimately improve therapeutic strategies.
+In February 2024, Christian embarked on a new journey by joining the Kretzschmar lab as a PhD candidate, driven by his passion for computational biology and a firm commitment to cancer research.
+His PhD project focuses on the computational analysis of transcriptomics data, aiming to identify pivotal cancer hallmarks that enhance our understanding of the disease and ultimately improve therapeutic strategies.

 Christian's project is funded by the European Union/ERC.